Showing 1839 items

 Equipment - Group of glass pathology sample jars

 Four small glass pathology collection jars, with metal screw on lids.
 Three jars are plain and unlabelled.
 The fourth jar has a label on it which reads 'MELBOURNE PATHOLOGY CLINIC/33 COLLINS ST, MELBOURNE'.
-The back of the fourth jar is also painted with the letters 'E.D.T.A' in yellow paint. pathology -
+The back of the fourth jar is also painted with the initials 'E.D.T.A' in yellow paint. pathology -

 Stawell Historical Society Inc